 My approach is to do the best job that I can of getting information from the client about specifically what it is that they want from me.
 With this information, I’ll make my best estimate on the number of hours that the project will require, and I’ll quote based on what I need to earn per hour.
 Part of my process also includes stating specifically what is involved in the service and what is covered in this quote with the explanation that additional services or time may be dedicated, but they are subject to additional charges.

 It’s also helpful to have a standard form that you complete for the quote.
 Much of the information may be the same on most projects, so just entering the specifics rather than starting from scratch each time can help with efficiency.

 Once I’ve sent the quote to the client, I save it to a “Quotes” folder so it’s easy to find in the future.
 If you’re working on a few projects at a time it’s easy to forget the details of the quotes, so having them easily accessible can be helpful.
 Also, you may find that some clients don’t make a decision right away and a few months after the quote they’ll get back in touch with you.
 When this happens it’s nice to know exactly where you can find the old quote without needing to start over again.

 3. Payment Policies

 Some designers have clients sign a contract and some don’t.
-I’m not a legal expert so I’m not going to go in depth here, but obviously it’s recommended that you use contracts for your own protection.
+I’m not a legal expert so I’m not going to go in-depth here, but obviously, it’s recommended that you use contracts for your own protection.
 This is an area that you’ll definitely want to standardize in terms of the actual contract that is used, and also in terms of record keeping.
-Check out our shop if you’re interested in some templates.
-Or, you can browse through Graphic River’s options.

 6. Client Intake